G-Pereira/greenmobi-bms/README.md

 The VESC BMS board system is under closed development at the time of this writing although the BMS firmware is publicly available so this project consists on a VESC compatible BMS board that runs VESC BMS firmware.

 This project is under development and the board is not yet ready and contributions are welcome.
+[KiCAD v6](https://www.kicad.org/) is being used for the board's design.

 ## Desing approach